Wide Reads

 — Nick

-Context: Nick's final reflection on Gatsby and the American Dream
+Context: Nick's closing reflection on Gatsby, the green light, and the American dream

 In Today's Words: